PhD in Earth Sciences

 Doctoral research is either financed through assistant positions at the Unit of Earth of Science, or through third party funding acquired by the supervisor or the doctoral candidate himself.
 Salaries of employed doctoral candidates correspond to the standards of the Faculty of Sciences.

-PhD theses are supervised by professors and senior researchers at the Unit of Geography:
+PhD theses are supervised by professors and senior researchers at the Unit of Earth of Sciences:

 – Applied Mineralogy